June 8

 Her Life

 Few details are known of Syra’s exact birth date and her youth.
+She is thought to be born in Ireland.
 Syra is said to have been Saint Fiacre‘s sister.
 If so, she was of a distinguished family.
-Another account has it, that she was daughter to Eugene IV. and of the royal family of Scotland.
+Another account has it, that she was daughter to Eugene IV and of the royal family of Scotland.
 Her father took great care to have her brought up virtuously and imbued with sentiments of Christian piety.
 From a very tender age, Syra manifested the results of such training.

 Blinded

-It is stated, that Saint Conon, Bishop of Lodore, was selected to be her teacher ; while to knowledge and prudence, he joined wisdom and piety.
+It is stated, that Saint Conon, Bishop of Lodore, was selected to be her teacher combining knowledge and prudence with piety.
 From her earliest years, Syra conceived an ardent love for our Lord Jesus Christ, and she passed several hours on her knees, in fervent prayer.
 She therefore resolved to have no other spouse but Him alone, and she rejected those offers of marriage, preferred by many highly distinguished suitors.
-The Legend of her Acts declares, that to resist their solicitations, she obtained through prayer the favour to her of becoming blind.
-However, she had some internal revelation, that in France she should be restored to the use of her sight.
+The Legend of her Acts declares, that to resist their solicitations, she obtained through prayer the favor of becoming blind.
+Then, she had some internal revelation, that in France, her sight would be restored.

 Left Ireland and Followed Her Brother to France